Close up of two people speaking during a counselling session. One person is taking notes on a notepad.

 What will I be offered in terms of the counselling service?

 You will be offered six to eight counselling sessions lasting 50 minutes each.
 These sessions will take place face-to-face or online through Microsoft Teams.
-We are able to see students at all four of our campuses.
+We can see students at all four of our campuses.

 You will be able to note your preference when completing the self-referral.
-We try to offer you counselling in the form that best suits you, but if you have limited availability, you might find that you will have to wait a little longer
+We try to offer you counselling in the form that best suits you.
+If you have limited availability, you might find that you will have to wait a little longer.

 What do I do if I change my mind about counselling?